 Playhouse Floor Plan

-Here’s the floor plan we landed on for the shed playhouse plans.
+Here’s the floor plan we landed on.

 The hanging chair is a new item we’re looking to add.
 The loft is a great place to hang a chair from.
 I’m leaning toward ordering this macrame hanging chair for kids from Amazon.